Spain's WWF dumps King as patron over African hunting trip

-MADRID The Spanish branch of the World Wildlife Fund (WWF) voted to remove King Juan Carlos as the organisation's honorary patron on Saturday after he went on an elephant-hunting safari in Botswana.
+MADRID The Spanish branch of the World Wildlife Fund (WWF) voted to remove King Juan Carlos as the organization's honorary patron on Saturday after he went on an elephant-hunting safari in Botswana.

 Members of the Spanish chapter of the WWF charity voted overwhelmingly to scrap the position of honorary patron, which has been occupied by Juan Carlos since the group was created in Spain in 1968.